 - 12.13 The Tourist Information Centre (TIC), run by the Town Council, provides a huge service to visitors and residents, with ticket sales and other services for residents complementing the services for visitors.
 Some 118,000 people visit the TIC each year.
 The space currently available to the TIC is limiting expansion of services. - 12.14 Current planning policies seek to transform town centres away from being 'retail-only' spaces and more towards being 'community gathering' spaces.
 These community gathering spaces will include retail, work, leisure and living units, and can return town centres to the vibrant locations they were before large out-of-town sites became dominant. - 12.15 As a way of filling the gaps in the cultural infrastructure as identified by the arts groups, and to meet with current planning policy thought, the SWNP would welcome the construction of additional multi-purpose arts centre space in Saffron Walden.
-A town centre location for this would be essential to encourage cross-usage with other arts venues and local businesses and to ensure that the town centre as a whole can gain a maximum benefit from the project. - 12.16 Fairycroft House successfully provides arts groups with space for classes, rehearsals and performances.
+A town centre location for this would be essential to encourage cross-usage with other arts venues and local businesses and to ensure that the town centre as a whole can gain a maximum benefit from the project.
+Applications for change of use from A or B class uses to a publicly accessible arts centre (D1/D2) will be supported in the Town Centre. - 12.16 Fairycroft House successfully provides arts groups with space for classes, rehearsals and performances.
 For the purpose of policies on arts facilities, the footprint of the Fairycroft site is considered to be 'town centre'.